Midwest Independent Conference

 The Midwest Independent Conference (MIC) is a National Collegiate Athletic Association (NCAA) Division I, II and III women's gymnastics conference.
 The MIC was established in 1991 for schools that sponsor women's gymnastics teams, but do not have women's gymnastics as a sponsored sport in their primary conferences.
 The NCAA championships in women's gymnastics is a non-divisional championship; meaning athletes or teams from any division can qualify.

-Although the conference has five teams, they are from all three divisions, and it is not recognized by the NCAA.